sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```

 Now we scrape the key elements from the raw html into a list.
 We start by locating all 'div' elements with he attribute data-hook="review" which correlates to the html code for each review and save the bs4 output.
-Then, by using html elements, attributes, and classes as filters to the html code to retrieve the key information as the loop iterates over each element in our reviews_content output.
+Then, by using html elements, attributes, and classes as filters to the html code to retrieve the review information as the loop iterates over each element in our reviews_content output.
 Lastly we append the filtered review information to the emtepy reviews_list object we created at the start.

 #### Extract Review Data